Syllabus for SOC-417

 After completing this course, you should be able to:

 You will need the following materials to do the work of the course.
-The required textbook is available from the College's textbook supplier, MBS Direct.
+The required textbook is available from the University's textbook supplier, MBS Direct.
 The Study Guides are available online within this course in .pdf format.
 However, if you have not done so already, you will need to install the free Adobe® Reader® program on your computer in order to view or print the Study Guides.
 See the section of the Syllabus titled "Minimum System Requirements."

 To participate fully in course assignments, you need to have daily access to a personal computer and command of certain basic computer skills, including the ability to send and receive e-mail with attachments.